SergeyBurlaka/Arc-Gradient-Sample-Android-canvas-Gradient-Geometric-Arc-Gui/README.md

 [![enter image description here][1]][1]

-So the idea is to rotate graient!
+So the idea is to rotate it!
 ```kotlin
      sweepGradient.apply {
                 val rotate = 270f